 It isn’t necessarily that these types of conversations always have to be negative, but the topic is known to cause people to express all sorts of emotions, fears, and anxieties.
 Individual circumstances and health conditions can also affect how well a conversation can go or how difficult it might be.

-These challenges that may be faced are why the team at Above and Beyond Home Health Care is always happy to talk to clients and their families about this potentially touchy topic, including different care options and various resources in the local community.
+These challenges that may be faced are why the team at Above and Beyond Home Health Care is always happy to talk to patients and their families about this potentially touchy topic, including different care options and various resources in the local community.

 According to the AARP, the topic of “end of life care” is important and can have a financial impact on more than one generation in some households, but it’s also a conversation that not enough people have.